Hamstring Tendonitis Exercises

 Taping can be used as a pain management strategy and is often used to aid individuals to play sport when they have an injury.
 Tape does not help to heal the injury, but can offer some temporary pain relief.
 Here are two ways to tape the knee that can offer support to offload the hamstring and offer pain relief.

 This is not medical advice.
-We recommend a consultation with a medical professional such as James McCormack.
-He offers Online Physiotherapy Appointments for £45.
+We recommend consulting with a medical professional such as James McCormack before purchasing any of the products recommended in this article.
+James offers Online Physiotherapy Appointments weekly and face-to-face appointments in his London clinic.